 Framerate has a direct impact on the gameplay.
 If you are in a multiplayer game, and you have a framerate of 15, and your enemy has a framerate of 60, they will have a very strong advantage!
 First, their aiming will be a lot more accurate (no slide-showing past and having to compensate for each aim).
 Second, they can run circles around you while your computer tries to keep up.
 Third, if your computer is trying so hard to keep up with the framerate, it's very likely that it is also having problems keeping up with the network side of things, so your computer could be dropping packets.

 There has been huge argument over how fast the human eye actually sees.
 Movies run at about 24 frames per second.
 In theory, that means that if you have 24fps in JK, you will be doing pretty well.
 However, this doesn't take into account the fact that movie screens (and real life) are refreshed all at once, while monitors are actually refreshed vertically (which is why computer screens on older movies always flash).
 I generally like to keep my framerate over 35.
 This ensures that even when a battle is going on (IE: a more complex scene) your computer will be able to keep it up.
 Remember, framerate is always changing depending on what is being rendered - the more complex a scene, the more power it takes to keep everything up and running smoothly.
-If you want to read more on this framerate debate (30 vs 60 frames per second), take a look at this article.

 To get to the display settings, just start up JK, choose your player, choose setup, then display.
 You will see a box listing all available resolutions with your monitor/video card combo.
 Generally, if you have a Pentium 1 based computer, you should try 640x480.
 Most P2's can handle 800x600 easily, and even 1024x768.
 It gets difficult to read messages if you go any higher than that, but it looks better, so if your computer can handle it and you don't mind missing the messages, feel free.
 If you are on a Pentium 1 in software mode (IE: no 3d card, which is explained below), you may want to crank the resolution down even farther.
 I used to play at 320x200 just so I had a decent framerate.
 Sure, it looked bad, but the gameplay is where it's at!